bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

-# A Brief Introduction to the Berkeley Integrated System for Transportation Optimization: the BISTRO Framework
+# A Brief Introduction to BISTRO: the Berkeley Integrated System for Transportation Optimization

 This document describes the goal and main components of the Uber Prize challenge, that is, the daily travel simulation environment of BISTRO, its inputs, and its outputs.